 On Aunt May's return from St. Mary's, she tay showing such gentle kinness and patience, that she her sisters were well in their teens and Jimie, in his adventure, had shipped on a vessel sailing to South Arer to be no lower needed - especially as my father's dist to a Northern boarding school.
 So Aunt May undertook a p in a Darion household; it was the she had retained a devote her like to the May we had two years later she and work under Bishop.
 Son of the Georgia Diocese.
-After Desconess she was placed as teacher in the Episcopal Oral she respined for three years, section of the Episcopal Oral she respined for three years, section or second locat to send the public to the second section of the public to the section of the section of the public to the section of th learning of the combined followers that in a death of the combined followers in the Thon, realizing that closees in the joined the disters of the the name of later they her life, dying in
+After Desconess she was placed as teacher in the Episcopal Oral she respined for three years, section of the Episcopal Oral she respined for three years, section or second locat to send the public to the second section of the public to the section of t learning of the combined followers that in a death of the combined followers in the followers of the joined the disters of the the name of later they her life, dying in